-How to Get Admission in MBBS in USA?
+How to Get Admission in MBBS in USA in 2025: Step-by-Step Guide for Indian Students

 If you dream of studying for an MBBS in the USA, you must meet specific eligibility criteria before applying.
 Only qualified candidates who fulfill these requirements are considered for admission.
-This includes completing a 4-year bachelor’s degree (preferably in science), achieving a strong GPA, clearing the MCAT exam, and demonstrating English proficiency (TOEFL/IELTS for international students).
-Indian students must also qualify for NEET to be eligible.
-The main qualifying requirements for admission to MBBS in America are listed in the table below.:
+The main qualifying requirements for admission to MBBS in America are listed in the table below:

 Criteria | Details |